haso2007/augment-trial-reset/README.md

 This tool is provided for educational purposes only.
 Use responsibly and in accordance with the extension's terms of service.

+## 💡 Future Tools

+We're planning to create more trial reset tools!
+Let us know which tools you'd like to see next:

+- [Create an Issue](https://github.com/TrialLord/augment-trial-reset/issues/new) to suggest a tool
+- Vote on existing suggestions by adding a 👍 reaction

+Popular suggestions so far:
+- JetBrains IDEs trial reset
+- Adobe Creative Cloud trial reset
+- Microsoft Office trial reset
+- More VS Code extensions

 ---

 <div align="center">